The lower central series of a right-angled Artin group: Abstract

 \section{Abstract}

-We give a description of Duchamp and Krob's extension of Magnus' approach to the lower central series of the free group to right-angled Artin groups.
-We also describe how Lalonde's extension of Lyndon words to the partially-commutative settings gives a simple algorithm to find a basis for consecutive quotients of the lower central series of a RAAG.
+We give a description of Droms, Duchamp and Krob's extension of Magnus' approach to the lower central series of the free group to right-angled Artin groups.
+We also describe how Lalonde's extension of Lyndon words to the partially commutative setting gives a simple algorithm to find a basis for consecutive quotients of the lower central series of a RAAG.